jdjakub/papers/convivial-2020/manuscript.md

 Surely the trick is to *use* coding to build something *better than it*.
 And then use that, to build something even better.
 But there is an enormous breadth and depth of philosophies here, along with many failed historical attempts to do better --- or at least, ones that failed to catch on.
 But even worse than this is that in my very *language* here I am making the same mistake as the text editor --- speaking in unqualified terms of "better" and "worse" as if there really is a one-size-fits-all solution to software creation!

 Of course what we *really* want is the ability for people to create *in the way that they think is best* in their particular context --- to equip them to feasibly create the tools that suit them for the thing they want to make.
 And second-order tools that suit them for making the first-order tools, etc. It would do no good to replace text-imperialism with anything-else-imperialism, which is one interpretation of calls for alternatives.
-This dream goes beyond familiar senses of what constitutes a "craft", as far as a strong melding of tool and material.
+This dream goes beyond the familiar sense of what constitutes a "craft", as far as a strong melding of tool and material.
 Parallels can be drawn with industrialisation and a strong division of labour: the community as a whole produces its higher-order tools, but currently no single person can have the same autonomy.
 A (future) software craft could be expected to give this power to *individuals*, instead of the community alone.
 Whenever there are many small specialties (e.g. languages, tools, or subject areas) each serving many clients, the one-size-fits-all style is the best one can hope for.
-Adaptation to individual preferences and idiosyncracies is only feasible when those individuals can do it themselves.
+Adaptation to individual preferences and idiosyncrasies is only feasible when those individuals can do it themselves.

 What we need is some system that not only lets us create software in a way that is "close to the problem domain" as decided by the user-developer, but also can augment or change itself to adapt to a different "way of creating".
 Existing systems seem to only have one of these properties without the other.
 Smalltalk and LISP try to minimise arbitrary commitments of language *semantics* to be adaptable, but their being textual languages is a fairly tough commitment to break out of.
 And it is not so hard to make a specific, *hard-baked* visual or alternative programming tool --- but it is hard to make it re-programmable *without* having to go back to *its* textual source code.